astronge/guitar-explorer/README.md

 The data pusher uses the Firebase Admin library to delete the previous dataset and write the cleaned data to the database.

 ### Database
-The Google Cloud Firestore NoSQL database is used as the backend for this project.
+Google Cloud Firestore, a NoSQL database, is used as the backend for this project.

 ### Data Visualization
 The data visualization is a web-based application (HTML/CSS/Javascript) that both fetches the data from the database and then renders it once the data have been fully retrieved.
-Used libraries: d3.js, dc.js, crossfilter.js, Bootstrap 4, Bootstrap Material Design.
+Libraries: d3.js, dc.js, crossfilter.js, Bootstrap 4, Bootstrap Material Design.

 Description of Data
 -------------------